snkas/basic-sim/doc/ptop_topology.md

 If one uses the default point-to-point topology, the following properties MUST also be defined in `config_ns3.properties`:

 * `topology_ptop_filename` : Topology filename (relative to run folder)

 ## Topology file: topology.properties

 Because the topology file can get quite big, and is independent to some extent, it is in a separate configuration file.
-This configuration file contains both the topological layout, and the link properties (delay, rate, queue size, qdisc).
+This configuration file contains both the topological layout, and the link properties (channel delay, net-device rate, queue and error model, and interface traffic-control queueing discipline queue).

 **Example:**